angular/angular/aio/content/guide/glossary.md

 A *function* that adds metadata to a class, its members (properties, methods) and function arguments.

-Decorators are an experimental (stage 2), JavaScript language [feature](https://github.com/wycats/javascript-decorators).
+Decorators (also called annotations) are an experimental (stage 2), JavaScript language [feature](https://github.com/wycats/javascript-decorators).
 TypeScript adds support for decorators.

 To apply a decorator, position it immediately above or to the left of the item it decorates.